-There are several cost-reducing measures that your business can adopt today to increase your business’ bottom line.
+There are several cost-reducing measures that your business can adopt today to increase your business’ bottom line and improve productivity.
 The important cost-reducing measures at the forefront of business operations that can directly impact your business’ costs are negotiating new contracts, taking advantage of opportunities by looking at alternative suppliers, having a sound inventory management system, decreasing your business’ source of suppliers and consolidating administrative costs with the use of the internet.

 Reaching out to existing suppliers or talking to new suppliers may directly decrease your costs.
 By obtaining new bids from present sources who know that quotes and bids may also be submitted by competitors, you may be able to extract lower product pricing.
 Studies have shown that suppliers can become complacent without the motivation of other competitors.
 It is therefore important to periodically source new suppliers to keep pricing in check.